Syllabus

 There are several pedagogically motivated devices that recur in the course.
 These include a focus throughout on the contrasts between the forms of companies, partnerships and proprietorships.
 This will be coupled with various attempts to highlight “ethical” issues including, but not limited to, the lawyer’s professional responsibilities and fiduciary duties.

 There is a caution worth noting.
 This course might be among the first times a course on this subject has been organized for distance learning.
 This is both invigorating and challenging.
-With diligence and mutual support you should be able to achieve what we wish the goals of the course and work through and think through a subject that is very relevant to prevailing structural and economic paradigms of today’s world.
-Accordingly this course is in some ways an experiment and an adventure – certainly for all of us involved in its creation.
-We hope that its iteration proves to be flexible and satisfying for you, perhaps even facilitating, encouraging and enriching your learning in some novel ways.
+With diligence and mutual support, you should be able to achieve what we wish the goals of the course and work through and think through a subject that is very relevant to prevailing structural and economic paradigms of today’s world.
+Hope that this iteration of the course proves to be flexible and satisfying for you, perhaps even facilitating, encouraging and enriching your learning in some novel ways.

 It is impossible in a course of this kind to cover all of the myriad issues that confront a business lawyer.
 The most that can be hoped for is that by the time you have completed the course you will have a good understanding of some of the more important principles, policies and statutory provisions that frame the law governing the organization of business activity; the reasons for them; the extent to which they differ in their application to various forms of association and why.
 Legislation is an important part of the governing law and so providing you some understanding of the interpretation of relevant statutes and their relationship to judicial decisions in the field is a clear aim.